AAbhijithA/AAbhijithA/README.md

 2) IoT
 3) Software Development & Web Development
 4) Creation of algorithms

-I’m currently learning skills on web development and machine learning

-I am open to collaborate on any
-Machine Learning, Algorithms and IoT based problems

-You can connect to me via my LinkedIn for any collaboration on problems ^^
+You can connect to me via my LinkedIn for any type of collaboration on the above domains :)